Spentine/Spentris/documentation/docs.md

       - *contains all the puzzle functions*
   - `ui` (empty)
     - *contains scripts that present puzzles to the user*
+- `unitTests`
+  - *contains scripts to perform unit tests.*
+  - `copyObjByTraversal.js`
+    - *performs various unit tests on the function `copyObjByTraversal` in `engine/util.js`. it is a bit redundant now, but it is good to keep!
 - `eventEmitter.js`
   - *contains a class to emit events much like `addEventListener` but for objects*
 - `index.html`